All right, I have three pop quizzes for you all.

 So Luke is telling us that the political system of Israel and the religious system of Israel is corrupt from top to bottom.

-Just like Israel at the time of Elijah.
+And that is just like Israel at the time of Elijah!
+Remember?

 And do you remember what did God do to solve the problem in Elijah’s time?
 He sent a prophet out of the desert to anoint kings who would act in judgement against corrupt Israel.